ankur-nikam/Twitch-bot/README.md

 unzip  rf300_4.zip

-but your twitch account oauth token in line 11 of URLTG.py. you get token from https://twitchapps.com/tokengen/
+but your twitch account oauth token in line 11 of URLTG.py. you can get token from https://twitchapps.com/tokengen/

     def __init__(self):